Mahabharata: The Pandava and Kaurava princes

 Draupadi with her five husbands – the Pandavas.
 The central figure is Yudhishthira; the two on the bottom are Bhima and Arjuna.
 Nakula and Sahadeva, the twins, are standing.
 Painting by Raja Ravi Varma, c.
 1900.

 When Vichitravirya dies young without any heirs, Satyavati asks her first son Vyasa, born to her from a previous union with the sage Parashara, to father children with the widows.
-The eldest, Ambika, shuts her eyes when she sees him, and so her son Dhritarashtra is born blind.
-Ambalika turns pale and bloodless upon seeing him, and thus her son Pandu is born pale and unhealthy (the term Pandu may also mean 'jaundiced').
+Vyasa was a renunciate and had unkempt look in ochre robes and long beard.
+The eldest princess, Ambika, got scared looking at Vyasa and shuts her eyes when she sees him.
+So her son Dhritarashtra is born blind.
+Ambalika, the second princess, turns pale and bloodless upon seeing Vyasa, and thus her son Pandu is born pale and unhealthy (the term Pandu may also mean 'jaundiced').
 Due to the physical challenges of the first two children, Satyavati asks Vyasa to try once again.
-However, Ambika and Ambalika send their maid instead, to Vyasa's room.
-Vyasa fathers a third son, Vidura, by the maid.
-He is born healthy and grows up to be one of the wisest figures in the Mahabharata.
+However, Princesses Ambika and Ambalika send their maid instead, to Vyasa.
+This maid, unlike the princesses, is reverential towards the sage.
+Through this maid, Vyasa fathers a third son, Vidura, who is born healthy and grows up to be one of the wisest figures in the Mahābhārata.
 He serves as Prime Minister (Mahamantri or Mahatma) to King Pandu and King Dhritarashtra.